The Day the Doors Finally Broke Up

-While neither post-Morrison record could rightly be considered a flop — Other Voices peaked at No. 31 on Billboard's Top 200 Albums chart, while Full Circle got as high as No. 68 — neither captured the public's attention the way the band's music did when Morrison was at the helm.
+Neither post-Morrison record could rightly be considered a flop: Other Voices peaked at No. 31 on Billboard's Top 200 Albums chart, while Full Circle got as high as No. 68.
+But neither captured the public's attention the way the band's music did when Morrison was at the helm.

 In 2002, Manzarek and Krieger drafted Ian Astbury of the Cult to front a Doors tribute called the Doors of the 21st Century – at least until legal action from Densmore prompted a switch to Manzarek–Krieger or Ray Manzarek and Robby Krieger of the Doors.
 This version of the band dissolved on May 20, 2013, following Manzarek's death from cancer.

-Meet the Members of Rock’s Tragic ‘27 Club’
+Jim Morrison is Part of Rock’s Tragic ‘27 Club’